Bidu Sayão: Legacy

+The United States government decorated Sayao in recognition of her singing for the troops during World War II.
 Following her last visit to her homeland, the government prepared plans to honor her memory.
 In 2000, the Bidu Sayão International Vocal Competition was established to promote Brazilian operatic talent through a world-class competition.
 Sayão's portrait by Curtis Ether hangs in the lobby of the Metropolitan Opera House in New York City.